Markers

 Line 18

 Here we use request, more precisely request.node for the pytest representation of a test. get_closest_marker('num_items') returns a marker object if the test is marked with num_items, otherwise it returns None.
-The get_closest_marker() function returns the marker closest to the test, which is usually what we want.
+The get_closest_marker() function returns the marker closest t545o the test, which is usually what we want.

 Line 19